-Escape to secluded beaches where the white sand squeaks and the sunburnt outback country is dusted with vivid ochre dirt on the ultimate Perth to Adelaide camping tour.
-The epic crossing from west to the south is lined with ‘why didn’t I get here sooner’, landscapes, from the pristine coastline of Esperance to the expansive plains of the Nullarbor and towering peaks of the Flinders Ranges.
-As you traverse from coast to coast, fill your days swimming at Australia’s best beaches, surfing epic dunes, hiking ancient mountain ranges and getting to know the local wildlife.
-Swimming with wild sea lions and dolphins on the Eyre Peninsula and lounging on the sand with the local beach bums – Lucky Bay’s resident kangaroos – are just some of the unforgettable encounters that await on this nature-roaming journey.
+Experience the ultimate Perth to Adelaide camping tour.
+Escape to secluded beaches where the white sand squeaks and the sunburnt outback country is dusted with vivid ochre dirt.
+The epic crossing from west to south is lined with ‘why didn’t I get here sooner’ landscapes.
+From the pristine coastline of Esperance to the towering peaks of the Flinders Ranges, fill your days swimming at Australia’s best beaches, surfing waves and dunes and hiking in unforgettable national parks.
+Get to know the local wildlife swimming with wild sea lions and dolphins, lounging on the sand with Lucky Bay’s resident kangaroos, and camping at a koala sanctuary.
 Come nightfall, gaze up at the clearest night skies in Australia and wake to milky sunrises across the untamed country before you embark on another adventure-filled day.

 Your Perth to Adelaide camping tour begins travelling east from the city over the Darling Ranges, stopping for coffee at Western Australia’s oldest inland town, York.
 A bit more driving, and you’ll be eating lunch in the shadow of Wave Rock and, by late afternoon, setting up camp in Fitzgerald River National Park.
 This is one of Australia’s largest and most botanically significant national parks, renowned for its rugged hinterland, coastal scenery and more than 1,800 beautiful and rare plant species.

 Swag camping at Fitzgerald River National Park, which has toilet and shower facilities.

 Day 2: Fitzgerald River to Cape Le Grand National Park